semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ### No data

-If the values across all datasets are 0, then all points will be in the middle of the chart.
+If the values across all data sets are 0, then all points will be in the middle of the chart.

 ![](static/null-data-1.png)
 ![](static/null-data-2.png)